-Cath Waters is a Scottish landscape digital artist and photographer living on the Isle of Skye.
+Cath Waters is an award winning Scottish landscape digital artist and photographer living on the Isle of Skye.

-Cath hasn’t always been artist but she has been interested in art and design since childhood.
-A passion for science led her to do a degree and PhD in biological sciences followed by many years working in cancer research.
-It wasn’t until her family grew unexpectedly with the arrival of twin boys that she decided to take what was supposed to be a short a break from the lab.
+Cath hasn’t always been artist and spent many years as a cell biologist working in cancer research.
+It wasn’t until her family grew that she decided to take what was supposed to be a short a break from the lab.

-Cath started making and selling botanical and landscape artwork as prints and cards at craft fairs in Edinburgh, not long after her twins were born and in 2011 started a little Scottish landscape and botanical art business called “Paper Snapdragon”, traveling around craft fair and events in central Scotland.
+Cath started making and selling botanical and landscape artwork as prints and cards at craft fairs in Edinburgh, not long after her twins were born then in 2011 started a little Scottish landscape and botanical art business called “Paper Snapdragon”, traveling around craft fair and events in central Scotland.

-Many milestones on, Paper Snapdragon became “Cath Waters Ltd” and as the popularity of Cath’s work continued to grow, Cath’s husband Rod joined the business in 2015.
-Rod’s background is in journalism but you will now find him keeping the workshop running smoothly, supplying customers and stockists across the country.
+Many milestones on, Paper Snapdragon became simply “Cath Waters” and as the popularity of Cath’s work continued to grow, Cath’s husband Rod joined the business too.
+Rod’s background is in journalism but you will now find him helping to run the busy gallery on Skye.

 Cath’s process starts off on location where she takes digital photographs of the landscape.

-Back in the studio she uses a computer to blend the landscape photography with sections of additional photographs to add texture, colour and depth.
+Back in the studio she uses a digital graphics tablet pictured here, to blend the landscape photography with these “textures”, building up sections to add colour, depth and form.

 Each finished piece might have between 10 and 20 layers of digital collage in addition to the original landscape photograph.